 Howard teaches Hatha Yoga.
 This encompasses postures and breathing to help improve your flexibility, balance, focus and concentration.
 It is an excellent form of exercise for people with rehabilitation needs.
 It is taught in small classes and is a very gentle, controlled form of exercise

-Foundation Degree Sports Science, BSc (Hons) Health and Fitness, PG Cert Applied Sport and Exercise Nutrition.
+Foundation Degree Sports Science , BSc (Hons) Health and Fitness, PG Cert Applied Sport and Exercise Nutrition.
 Upon completion of her degree Christine specialised in nutrition for sport and exercise performance and general health and fitness.
-She has worked extensively with Ivybridge Tennis Academy and has undertaken a number of research projects.
-Christine uses evidence based research to provide the most up to date recommendations for clients to help them achieve their goals and has a special interest in sports performance nutrition.
+She has worked extensively with Ivybridge Tennis Academy and has undertaken a number of research projects there, including the use of beetroot as a performance aid and the relationship between energy expenditure and intake.
+Christine’s work uses evidence based research to provide the most up to date recommendations for clients in order to help them achieve their goals and has a special interest in sports performance nutrition.

 Trained as a Mindfulness & Meditation Teacher in 2012, and has been running 8 week courses for Stress Reduction and Wellbeing ever since, for individuals, organisations and charities.
 Diana trained with Zen Master Julian Daizan Skinner and is able to bring both the traditional Zen Insight alongside a modern Western scientific approach to her courses , she is passionate about making Mindfulness and Meditation as accessible as possible.
 She is also a Mentor to student teachers supporting them through training, qualification and ongoing teaching.